aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>
 A> These concepts are discussed in a separate document with the name "TatinsUpdateStrategy".

-`]tatin.ListPackages` will return a list with _all_ packages available on that server.
+`]tatin.ListPackages` will return a list with _all_ packages available in the given Registry.
 Now that can be a pretty long list.
 It might therefore be a good idea to tell something about what you are looking for in order to make the server shrink the list.

 * If you happen to know the group name you may specify `-group=whatever`; then only packages of that group are listed.
 * Every package is tagged with keywords.
 You may specify one or more tags, for example `-tag=linux,date`.